mnot/I-D/json-home/draft.md

 concern that this will encourage applications to define many such "faults", leading to tight coupling between the application and its clients.

-So, this is an area of possible future development; if any such mechanism appears here, it's likely to be quite restricted.

 How Do I find the schema for a format?
 --------------------------------------